-We examined two markers of inflammation in a subset of subjects (N = 135 for CRP; N = 126 for IL-6).
+We examined two markers of inflammation in a subset of subjects (N=135 for CRP; N=126 for IL-6).

-(i) Interleukin-6 (IL-6) levels in pg/mL were determined using a high sensitivity quantitative sandwich enzyme immunoassay kit (R & D Systems).
+- (i) IL-6 levels in pg/ml were determined using a high-sensitivity quantitative sandwich enzyme immunoassay kit (R & D Systems).
 IL-6 levels were extrapolated from a standard curve with linear regression from a log-linear curve.
 All samples were run in duplicate, and the average coefficient of variation (CV) between samples was 10%.
-Prior to analysis, IL-6 values (mean = 1.79, std = 1.84) were natural log transformed.

-(ii) Circulating levels of high-sensitivity C-reactive protein (CRP) in mg/dL were assayed on a SYNCHRON LX System (Beckman Coulter, Inc., Brea, California, with precision values of 5.0%CV within-run and 7.5%CV total for serum assays).
-Prior to analyses, CRP values (mean = 0.28, std = 0.47) were natural log transformed.
+Prior to analysis, IL-6 values [mean = 1.79, standard deviation (s.d.) = 1.84] were natural log transformed. - (ii) Circulating levels of high-sensitivity CRP in mg/dl were assayed on a SYNCHRON LX System (Beckman Coulter, Inc., Brea, CA, with precision values of 5.0%CV within-run and 7.5%CV total for serum assays).
+Prior to analyses, CRP values (mean = 0.28, s.d. = 0.47) were natural log transformed.